 In current position since 2003.
-See section 5.1 above "Board of directors".
+See under "Board of directors" above.

 Helge Krogsböl (born 1968) - chief operating officer

 Other relevant assignments outside the Group: Member of the board of directors of Grefsenveien 55 AS and CEO and chairman of the board of directors in Krog forvaltning AS.